 Slippery Floors

 Slippery floors are one of the most common causes of falls.
 When the floors are slippery, they can reduce the friction between your feet and the floor.
 The type of shoes you wear can also increase the slipping rates.
-Shoes that have smooth soles do not provide much traction for your feet.
+Shoes that have smooth soles provide little traction for your feet.

 Instead, the best footwear for preventing falls in the bathroom is made with quick-dry material while incorporating ergonomic comfort and a non-slip sole into the design.
 Shower sandals such as the Xomiboe Shower Shoes are excellent because they dry quickly and use a non-slip material to ensure stability while in the shower.

-If the room is made from smooth slick material like linoleum or vinyl, you can be at a higher risk of falling.
+If the room is made from smooth, slick material like linoleum or vinyl, you can be at a higher risk of falling.
 Because the floor appears naturally smooth, it can be hard to see whether you are walking on a potentially slippery floor.
-Therefore, it is best to treat every floor as slippery.
+Therefore, it is best to treat every floor as slick.

 Coordination Problems

-Difficulties with your balance and wobbling when you walk can increase the risk of slipping and falling.
+When you walk, difficulty with balance and wobbling can increase the risk of slipping and falling.
 Poor health conditions can reduce your ability to maintain balance.
 For example, if you have arthritis, you can experience numb knees when getting out of the bathtub or shower stall.

 Poor Visibility

-Poor lighting in bathrooms can make it difficult to see what is around you.
+Poor bathroom lighting can make it difficult to see what is around you.
 The problem can increase if there is light overhead.
 Visibility problems leave you vulnerable to tripping over.

 Additionally, if your bathroom has bright lights shining directly into your eyes, you can experience poor visibility.
 When this happens, it can cause temporary blindness.
 You can bump into objects like toilet seats or towel racks and fall.